bsuprio/dsp_research_paper/README.md

 # dsp_research_paper

-install the requirements.txt file by command pip install -r requirements.txt
+The application requires some libraries to be installed which can be done by the help of requirements.txt file

+`pip install -r requirements.txt`

-the dsp_app_guide.docx provide a insight about how to use the app
+The **dsp_app_guide.docx** provide a basic doumentation about how to use the application and to use its options

-download the app.py and run
+Download all the files and first install the libraries and then run the **app_v1.py**